2015 - present - Miss J Lynam

 The amalgamation of Braidfield High School with CHS took the school roll to almost 1,500 pupils.
 The construction of a new Clydebank High has resulted in a modern school building which is "fit for the 21st century".

-His newest challenge as leader of CHS will be the introduction of the "Curriculum for Excellence" - the biggest change in education for a generation.
+His final challenge as leader of CHS was the introduction of the "Curriculum for Excellence" - the biggest change in education for a generation.

 1984-2000 - Mr C M O’Brien

 Mr O'Brien joined CHS in 1984 and faced both problems and opportunities resulting from the continual change in education in the 1980s and '90s.
 Mr O'Brien also faced the transition for the exam systems, from "ordinary" grades to "standard" grades etc. He announced his retirement from the school just before the Christmas break in 1999 to take up a new position as a Councillor in Stirling.

 1968 saw the arrival of Mr Robertson as Rector of Clydebank High School.
 He oversaw major changes in the education system, most of all comprehensivisation.
 CHS became one of four comprehensives in the area.
 He also oversaw the building of the school extensions, most notably, the "tower block" as it is now known.
 Mr Robertson came to CHS with the reputation of an impresario.
 This reputation grew with plays like "Everybody out!" and "The Wizard of Awe".
 His shows ensured that all pupils were able to contribute whether they were musical or not.
 Another claim to fame was that he wrote "The Bash Street Kids", and this was the talk of the school during the seventies.

 Mr Robertson died in 2007, his obituary can be found here.